 Supporting documents should be saved on TRIM, and the faculty adviser should make a brief note in the course notes section of the student's internal academic record.

-If a Student Visa holder completes their course early, UWA must report this to the Department of Immigration and Citizenship (DIAC), and the duration of the student's visa will most likely be reduced.
+If a Student Visa holder completes their course early, UWA must report this to the Department of Education and Training through PRISMS.

-If an International Student changes course they must contact the International Centre.
-Students who change course will be asked to sign a new Acceptance of Offer and will be issued a new CoE and may be subject to a new tuition fee.
+If an international student wishes to change their course, they must submit an application through the online application portal.
+Students who change courses will be asked to sign a new acceptance contract and will be issued a new CoE and may be subject to a new tuition fee.

-If a Student Visa holder intends to transfer to another university within the first six months of their final course at UWA, their request will be assessed using the criteria in UWA's Student Transfer Request assessment policy and procedure, which is available from the International Centre
+If a student visa holder intends to transfer to another university within the first six months of their final course at UWA, their request will be assessed using the criteria in UWA's release request assessment policy and procedure.

 The University's misconduct rules allow for the suspension of a student's enrolment for one or two semesters, or their expulsion from the University.
-UWA is required to notify DEEWR and DIAC of any suspension or expulsion for reasons of misconduct, and it is most likely that the student's visa will be cancelled and that they will be banned from returning to Australia for a three-year period.
+UWA is required to notify the Department of Education and Training of any suspension or expulsion for reasons of misconduct, and it is most likely that the student's visa will be cancelled and that they will be banned from returning to Australia for a three-year period.

-If a Student Visa holder is granted course credit, and this results in a shortening of their course, UWA will report their new expected course duration to DIAC, who may then reduce their visa duration.
+If a student visa holder is granted course credit, and this results in a shortening of their course, UWA will report their new expected course duration to the Department of Education and Training, who may then reduce their visa duration.

-If a Student Visa holder will be under 18 when they start their course, they must have accommodation and welfare arrangements approved by UWA or by DIAC.
+If a student visa holder will be under 18 when they start their course, they must have accommodation and welfare arrangements approved by UWA or by the Department of Home Affairs.

 UWA will only approve the accommodation and welfare arrangement and issue a Confirmation of Appropriate Accommodation and Welfare letter (CAAW) if the student has an arrangement with a UWA-approved carer service and a confirmed place in a UWA-approved college or homestay.

-For a list of approved providers see http://www.studyat.uwa.edu.au/undergraduate/apply/international-students-under-18.
+For a list of approved providers see the International students under 18 page.

-The CAAW will state the date from which the UWA-approved welfare arrangement begins, and the student cannot arrive in Australia before this date, unless they have other welfare arrangements approved by DIAC.
+The CAAW will state the date from which the UWA-approved welfare arrangement begins, and the student cannot arrive in Australia before this date, unless they have other welfare arrangements approved by the Department of Home Affairs.

-If the student's welfare arrangements change after their visa has been granted they must inform DIAC of these changes.
+If the student's welfare arrangements change after their visa has been granted they must inform the Department of Home Affairs of these changes.

 a) Cannot be advertised or marketed in any way to international students; and

-CRICOS Registration is submitted to the national regulator, TEQSA, by the International Centre.
+CRICOS Registration is submitted to the national regulator, TEQSA, by the Compliance, Policy and Quality Assurance team.

-Refunds available to International Students for cessation or non-commencement of study are subject to specific legislation and differ to refund conditions for Domestic Students.
-Please refer to the International Student Refund Policy for further information.
-Any questions with respect to refunds should be directed to Anthony Turner, Manager, International Quality Assurance.
+Refunds available to international students for cessation or non-commencement of study are subject to specific legislation and differ to refund conditions for domestic students.
+Please refer to the refund policy for further information.
+Any questions with respect to refunds should be directed to Tim Martin, Associate Director, Student Services and Engagement.